-In a world surrounded by distractions and full of busy schedules, it can be hard to keep up to date with , let alone study it.
-In this article, we’ll break down some of the best that will inform and entertain you on the go.
+In a world surrounded by distractions and full of busy schedules, it can be hard to keep up to date with jazz, let alone study it.
+In this article, we’ll break down some of the best jazz podcasts that will inform and entertain you on the go.

-For this round up, we focused on shows that are produced primarily as a great radio stations around the world who offer up their shows on platforms too., rather than the many
+For this round up, we focused on shows that are produced primarily as a podcast, rather than many of the jazz radio stations around the world which offer up their shows on podcast platforms too.

 The Third Story

-The Third Story focuses on long-form with musicians and creatives, narrowing down their stories of discovery, ambition, risk, and reward.
+The Third Story podcast focuses on long-form interviews with musicians and creatives, narrowing down their stories of discovery, ambition, risk, and reward.

-The weekly was started in 2014 and is hosted by New York-based and producer Leo Sidran.
+The weekly podcast was started in 2014 and is hosted by New York-based musician and producer Leo Sidran.

 There are over 200 episodes available on their website, all focused on showcasing the moving and compelling stories of creatives.

-The has a clear vision to inspire us on our own creative journeys, and so this is best suited to the aspiring [ ] .
+The podcast has a clear vision to inspire us on our own creative journeys, and so this podcast is best suited to the aspiring [jazz] musician.

 Check them out here: third-story.com/